bogomil-iliev/gb-ultrasound-multiclass-cv/README.md

 - **Explainability:** **Grad-CAM++** heatmaps for qualitative checks.

 ---
+## Thesis Abstract
+Ultrasound (US) is the most utilised imaging modality for gallbladder disease (GBD), but diagnostical accuracy is linked to operator skill, scanner settings and patient factors.
+The current work investigates whether lightweight deep learning models, that are designed for real-time use on modest hardware, can reliably classify nine gallbladder pathologies from US samples while meeting important validation standards that reflect clinical deployment.
+A reproducible pipeline is designed around three algorithms – ResNet-50 (serving as a baseline), TinyVit with 11 million parameters and GhostNet-1.0 (for benchmarking purposes).
+To improve robustness on the limited GBD US data that is frequently noisy, the input geometry is standardised, z-score normalisation is applied to each image, and QC filtering is applied.
+This is done together with conservative augmentations including Gaussian blur.
+Data leakage is controlled by patient-level grouping: a 5-fold stratified cross validation.
+Training employs linear probe phase followed by phased unfreezing with discriminative learning rates and early stopping on macro-F1.
+Class imbalances handling is also further tested with a weighted sampler.
+Model behaviour is examined with Grad-CAM++ and error analysis through confusion matrix and precision-recall curves.
+Under strict patient-level splits, all models achieve modest macro-F1 scores, with clear signs of overfitting once deeper layers are unfrozen.
+Grad-CAM++ reveals attention to US artefacts alongside pathology, which explains the limited generalisation.
+A deliberately “easy” demonstration aiming at splitting of US data without patient controls, is produced to showcase much higher headline scores.
+Thus, confirming that leakage can inflate performance and mask true clinical value and difficulty.
+The research concludes that on this multi-class task, methodological discipline (e.g. patient-level evaluation and training) is decisive to provide real generalisable results.

+---

 ## Dataset
 This repository **does not** include images.
 Use the public dataset (Turki et al., 2024) and follow the license on the source page.